jia-von/timesheet-tracker/Planning/Testing_Plan/README.md

 | --- | --- | --- |
 | ![doughnut filtered](Screenshots/doughnut_chart_filtered.PNG) | ![bar filtered](Screenshots/bar_chart_filtered.PNG) | ![bar filtered](Screenshots/Histogram_Chart_Filtered.PNG) |

-Note 1: A good assignment should have shape symmetry.
+Note 1: A good assignment should have symmetric shape.
 Skewing left or skewing right could indicate that the assignment is either too difficult or too easy.
 This is an example from [Mike Yi](https://chartio.com/learn/charts/histogram-complete-guide/) indicating the variety of histogram shapes.

 ![histogram variety](Screenshots/histogram-variaties.png)